The Elephant Man

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 A Victorian surgeon rescues a heavily disfigured man being mistreated by his "owner" as a side-show freak.
 Behind his monstrous façade, there is revealed a person of great intelligence and sensitivity.
 Based on the true story of Joseph Merrick (called John Merrick in the film), a severely deformed man in 19th century London.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Anthony Hopkins's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure